hexlabsio/kloudformation/docs/reference/fundamentals.md

 Creating resources is covered in detail in the [Resources](../resources.html) section.

-To create a resource simply call the builder function for that resource, for example if in Cloudformation the type is `AWS::SNS::Topic` then the function will be called `topic` which will exist in the package `io.kloudformation.resource.aws.sns`.
+To create a resource simply call the builder function for that resource, for example if in CloudFormation the type is `AWS::SNS::Topic` then the function will be called `topic` which will exist in the package `io.kloudformation.resource.aws.sns`.

 Every resource has a builder function of the same name.